Colombia Travel Guide: Everything to Plan Your Trip

 Disclosure: This blog may contain affiliate links.
 But dont worry, this is at no extra cost to you and we only recommend products or services we know and love!

 Are you thinking of visiting Colombia?
 Well, you should!
-Let this Colombia Travel Guide help you plan your trip, prepare properly, and also inspire you to finally book the trip!
-I loved Colombia so much that I just had to write this Colombia Travel Guide to help others plan their trips!
+Let this Colombia travel guide help you plan your trip, prepare properly, and also inspire you to finally book the trip!
+I loved Colombia so much that I just had to write this Colombia Travel Guide to help others make the most of this amazing country!

-Colombia is South America’s newest travel hot spot, in the last few years tourism to the country has exploded.
+Colombia is South America’s newest travel hot spot and in the last few years tourism has exploded.
 Colombia’s old stigma that once plagued the country is fading and now more and more people are open to the idea of traveling this beautiful country.
-Colombia offers some really breathtaking experiences that are now set to rival those of its neighbors to the south.

-With world-class coffee plantations, amazing beaches to the north and west, amazing food, rich history, and people so friendly you will instantly fall in love (just like I did!)
+With world-class coffee plantations, amazing beaches to the north and west, amazing food, rich history, and friendly people, Colombia is a place that you will likely love just as much as I do!

 Topics included in this Colombia Travel Guide: